Legana/AMP_pub/01_collate_databases.md

 One of the most striking differences between AMP databases becomes clear simply by looking at the length distributions.
-The `APD` and `DRAMP` databases emphasise short peptides (mostly &lt; 50 amino acids) which reflects their focus on mature peptides rather than full length precursor proteins.
+The `APD` and `DRAMP` databases emphasise short peptides (mostly \< 50 amino acids) which reflects their focus on mature peptides rather than full length precursor proteins.